ainamartinez/CBI_Code/README.md

 ## Digital prototype

 To follow the process of creating the web, we start by doing a digital prototype with [Figma](https://www.figma.com/) tool.
 We aim to express our initiative with a minimalist website that incentivizes users and encourages them to take part in the initiative, especially through the ranking and reward sections.

+## React website
+To develop the app, as mentioned before, we'll use React.
+You can find all the process and related code in another repository: [CBI_Web](https://github.com/ainamartinez/CBI_Web).
 # Next Steps (updated 19 November)
 We are already getting used to Grafana to visualize data from a CSV, but we would like to improve our knowledge about it.
 Since the real idea is to get real-time information and we are not sure if we will have the possibility, we will look for a way to do it (likely with InfluxDB).